QuartermindGames/ape/docs/programming/programming_coding_standards.md

 Some functions are prefixed with older conventions or aren't prefixed at all, and these cases should be amended as they're found.

+Do not use `auto` in any C code whatsoever.

 ## Variables

 Variables use the [Camel case](https://en.wikipedia.org/wiki/Camel_case) naming style, so `myVar`.